-The decrease in current assets is mainly related to the decrease in accounts receivable in the current year.
+The increase in current assets is mainly related to the increase in cash in the current year.

-The decrease in restricted assets is related to principal prepayments in the current year.
+The increase in restricted assets is related to revenues exceeding expenditures in the Debt Service Funds in the current year.

-The decrease in capital assets is mainly related to current year depreciation.
+The decrease in capital assets is mainly related to current-year depreciation.